frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

     import com.nec.frovedis.mllib.classification.LogisticRegressionWithSGD

+Current Frovedis API is based on Spark MLlib RDD-based API.
 In the case of Spark, following package is imported instead (commented out):

     import org.apache.spark.mllib.classification.LogisticRegressionWithSGD

+(This API is not supported by Spark version 3.0 or higher.)

 Before using the logistic regression routine, you need to invoke
 frovedis_server: